Top Tips To Keep Your Pet Healthy & Warm This Winter

 Naturally, when the weather is bad, we may struggle to get our animals out and about for exercise.
 It’s therefore important to reduce the food we feed so that they don’t get fat.

-For some tips on assessing whether your pet needs to lose weight, check out our article here.
+Check out our article for tips on assessing whether your pet needs to lose weight.

 To assist our animals to get more active (and hey, we can do this ourselves too) you can try these tips:

 - before starting exercise consider a warm-up period.
-You can use a heating pad to apply heat to any arthritic painful areas (hips, stifle and elbows are common in dogs and cats)
+You can use a heating pad to apply heat to any arthritic painful areas to help loosen any stiffness (hips, stifle and elbows are common in dogs and cats)

 While we don’t necessarily recommend jumping straight to medications to solve pain and flexibility issues for our pets and horses, for some animals it really is a good idea.